pyparsing/pyparsing/docs/HowToUsePyparsing.rst

     - elements can be deleted using ``del``

-    - the ``-1``th element can be extracted and removed in a single operation using ``pop()``, or any element can be extracted and removed using ``pop(n)``
+    - the last element can be extracted and removed in a single operation using ``pop()``, or any element can be extracted and removed using ``pop(n)``